- Apply links menu

 We are a youth club that caters for 9-19 years old.
 We play football, tennis and cricket.
 We have indoor games i.e. snooker, tennis and computer games.

 10. St. Silas Club For Young People (Ref #1580)

 We are a part time lively Youth Club providing a safe, friendly, fun and well equipped venue for young people aged 11+.
 We aim to provide opportunities where young people are supported and encouraged to positively express themselves with help from experienced youth work staff and individual support.
 Opportunity to take part in a variety of activities, including arts, dance, sports, gym, an outside floodlit court, and computer facilities.

 The Withywood Centre is an award winning, environmentally friendly and fully accessible Community Centre and Cafe.
 The Centre provides free car parking.
 We cater for all kinds of functions including meetings, conferences, parties and counselling rooms.
 On site is an internet cafe, church, Amelia Nutt Clinic, Bristol South Community Learning Difficulties Team (CLDT), South Bristol Advice Service (SBAS), Age Concern, The Princess Royal Trust Carers Centre and a Youth Café.

 Young Bristol offers a wide range of activities and opportunities to young people from 8-25.
 This includes the chance to volunteer and gain accreditation.
 Young Bristol also supports a network of youth clubs across the city.
-We are also an umbrella body for the CRB (Criminal Records Bureau) and can offer a checking service.
+We are also an umbrella body for the DBS (Criminal Records checks) and can offer a checking service.